The mission of Stichting (Foundation) Circle Economy is to support projects which either:

 - Circularity Gap Report, to improve our understanding on different levels of practical circular changes including recommendations to coordinate and guide global actions for implementing circularity, as well as outreach activities to engage and grow the circular economy community.

-- Community of Practice (CoP) on ‘Financing Circular Construction’ and ‘Blockchain for Circular Pay-per-use Models’, a multi-stakeholders alliance bringing experts together to solve complex interdisciplinary challenges and explore new circular business models.
+- Communities of Practice (CoP) on The Circular Service Platform', 'Tracking Value' and 'Product-as-a-Service Question Kit', a multi-stakeholders alliance bringing experts together to solve complex interdisciplinary challenges and explore new circular business models.

-- Scaling up our impact in various key impact areas by developing and fine-tuning ‘Circle Lab‘, an online open-access platform, which allows anyone to embark on a digital circular trajectory: learn, map out key opportunities and challenges, connect, engage, and ideate with each other, and finally model and implement circular strategies contributing to a collective and shared body of knowledge.
-This platform includes, for instance, the Knowledge Hub launched in December 2018 and the Challenge Platform.
+- Developing and fine-tuning 'Circle Lab', an online open-access platform, which allows anyone to embark on a digital circular trajectory: learn, map out key opportunities and challenges, connect, engage, and ideate with each other, and finally model and implement circular strategies contributing to a collective and shared body of knowledge.

 The Foundation (Stichting) is expected to receive gifts and donations from various sources, including: